SiebeM03/TwoDark/docs/battle/battle.md

 ### **Status Effects**

-- **Stun**: The dino skips its turn.
+- **Stun**: The dinoStats skips its turn.
 - **Bleed**: Deals damage over time based on target’s HP.
 - **Poison**: Similar to Bleed but can stack.
 - **Burn**: Deals flat damage each round.
 - **Slow**: Reduces Speed, delaying turns.
-- **Taunt**: Forces enemies to attack the taunting dino (e.g. an allied Kentrosaurus might have a special state in which it uses its spikes to reflect all enemies' attack, to any allied dino).
+- **Taunt**: Forces enemies to attack the taunting dinoStats (e.g. an allied Kentrosaurus might have a special state in which it uses its spikes to reflect all enemies' attack, to any allied dinoStats).
 - **Dodge**: A chance to completely avoid an attack.

 ## Team Composition Strategy